toddmaustin/bringup-bench/README.md

 - **dhrystone** - An old-school Dhrystone benchmark.

 - **distinctness** - Computes if every element of an array is unique.

+- **donut** - A donut in code and action that defies proper explanation!

 - **fft-int** - Performs an integer fast-Fourier-transform on fixed integer input data.